 Research – a description of my astronomy research for non-scientists

-Coding resources – links for getting started with coding for astronomy research and X-ray data analysis
+Coding resources – links for getting started with software development for astronomy research and X-ray data analysis

 Mental wellbeing in academia – slides and other resources